aroman/freya-on-a-mac/README.md

 1. After choosing to boot elementary OS, you'll be given a few options as to how to boot the installer.
 Choose **Try Elementary OS**.

 1. Once elementary OS finishes booting up, open **Terminal** and run `$ ubiquity -b`.
 This will launch the graphical elementary OS installer.
 When the installer asks about partitioning, make sure you choose **Something Else...**.

-  - Note for advanced users: the `-b` flag tells the installer to install *without* installing the GRUB boot-loader.
+    * Note for advanced users: the `-b` flag tells the installer to install *without* installing the GRUB boot-loader.
 This guide makes use of [EFI stub loading](https://wiki.debian.org/EFIStub), which allows a capable boot manager (such as **rEFInd**, which we'll set up later) to launch the Linux kernel directly, without an intermediary boot-loader (e.g. GRUB).

 1. You should see some free space at the end your hard drive partition list (`/dev/sda`), about the size you freed up when you shrunk your macOS partition.
 Choose this free space, and format it as **Ext4** and set its **mount point** to `/`.
 Choose **Apply**, and finish installing elementary OS.

+### Install reFInd Boot Manager

 1. Restart your computer and boot back into macOS.
 At this point, elementary OS is installed, but you can't boot into it yet, because you haven't installed a boot manager.
 That's the next step!

-1. [Download](https://sourceforge.net/projects/refind/files/latest/download) the **rEFInd** boot manager and unzip it.
+1. [Download][refind] the **rEFInd** boot manager and unzip it.
 Drag the unzipped folder onto your desktop.

 1. Turn off your Mac.